LAVA-LAB/slurf/README.md

 ### Inspecting results

 The results for individual experiments are saved in the `output/` folder, where a folder is created for each run of the script.
-In this experiment folder, you will find all related figures, and an Excel file with the raw export data.
+In this experiment folder, you will find all related figures, and several csv files (or a single Excel file, if this extension was specified) with the raw export data.

 ## 4. How to run experiments?